fruitsdrink/playground-2025/astrojs/code-in-public/astro-core/src/pages/module3/blog/post-2.md

 ---
-title: Hello, World
+title: Post2
-layout: "../../../layout/lesson-19/BlogLayout.astro"
+layout: "@/layout/module3/BlogLayout.astro"
 ---

-# Hi there
+# Hi there post 2

 This Markdown file creates a page at `your-domain.com/page-1/`